The-Politico/interactive-news-developer-guide/workflow/publishing-a-project.md

 * [ ] Double check that your `meta.json` file is completely filled out.
 * [ ] Triple check that you have the `publishPath` and `url` correctly configured in your publish path.
 * [ ] Create a social share image at 600 x 300px, named share.jpg in the `dist/images` directory on interactive pages.
 * [ ] Update the timestamp on the article every time you publish.
-Our style is to add an udpated timestamp with the original.
+Our style is to add an udpated timestamp alongside the original when publishing additional content.

 ### Documentation
-* [ ] Update the README in your project
+* [ ] Update the README in your project.
 * [ ] If you're deploying an app or tool, make sure to add a `Developing` docs section with full instructions for anyone on the team to spin up your project locally.

 ### Github